ARTariqDev/Vitalis/src/app/api/searchArticles/prompts.md

-"Read the following space biology paper and summarize it for a researcher in the field.
+"Read the following space biology paper and summarize it for a researcher and or student in the field.
 Focus on: